 So does extreme dieting really have such a catastrophic affect on your fertility?

-A new study by Kings College London, which examined over 11,000 UK mothers, revealed that women with a history of eating disorders are more than twice as likely to need fertility treatment and struggle to get pregnant within six months.
+A study by Kings College London, which examined over 11,000 UK mothers, revealed that women with a history of eating disorders are more than twice as likely to need fertility treatment and struggle to get pregnant within six months.

 The research suggests that there are risks to fertility associated with eating disorders, which are serious illnesses that can have long-term health consequences.
 Not only because they physically deprive the body of the essential nutrients it needs, but because of the associated mental issues such as stress, anxiety and depression.